brianthomaslewis/citibikes_predictor/README.md

 ### 5. Killing the Container

-If you are done using the app, you can kill the container running the app with the following command:
+If you are done using the app, you can kill the container running the app in a different terminal with the following command:

 ```bash
 docker kill citibike